The group stage of the 2026 World Cup is drawing to a conclusion, and the path to the final is becoming clearer.

 If the co-hosts get through their round of 32 clash, they would play England at the Azteca.

 Things step up another notch as the tournament reaches the final four.
-Assuming Spain and France join Germany as group winners, they will stay in the top half of the draw.
+Spain, France and Germany all finished as group winners and will stay in the top half of the draw.
 Portugal need to beat Colombia in their final group game to find themselves in the bottom half of the draw alongside Argentina and England.

-If they win their group, Portugal could find themselves facing Ghana and Canada en route to the quarter-finals, while Argentina look set to face Cape Verde and either Belgium or Egypt before we see a showdown between Lionel Messi and Cristiano Ronaldo.
+If they win their group, Portugal could find themselves facing Ghana and Canada en route to the quarter-finals, while Argentina face Cape Verde and either Belgium or Egypt before we could see a showdown between Lionel Messi and Cristiano Ronaldo.

 The winner of that tie would then set up a semi-final with England.